abhishek-1986/sl-dca-Oct21/docker.md

 ````
 Docker run      --> Working with Single Container
 Docker Service  --> Work with Containers in a Multi-host environment
-Docker Compose  --> Work with Multiple containers in a single workflow
+Docker Compose  --> Work with Multiple containers in a single workflow on a single Host
 Docker Stack    --> Docker Compose files in a Multi-host environment

 ````